sysrepo/sysrepo/INSTALL.md

 `sysrepoctl --feature-enable=if-mib --module=ietf-interfaces`

-Dump startup datastore data of a YANG module into a file in XML format:
+Export (dump) startup datastore data of a YANG module into a file in XML format:

-`sysrepoctl --dump=xml --module=ietf-interfaces > dump_file.txt`
+`sysrepocfg --export=dump_file.xml --format=xml --datastore=startup ietf-interfaces`

 Import startup datastore data of a YANG module from a file in XML format:

-`sysrepoctl --import=xml --module=ietf-interfaces < dump_file.txt`
+`sysrepocfg --import=dump_file.xml --format=xml ietf-interfaces`

 #### Using sysrepo library in your application